PHYS3888/Tutorial_AstroClassification/README.md

 ### Two-Class Classification

-Seven classes is a bit daunting!
+Seven classes is a bit daunting! :sweat_smile:
 Let's first build some confidence by starting with a simpler two-class problem.

 #### Filtering to a subset

-Start by filtering down to just two classes: `contact` and `nonvar`.
+Start by filtering down to a just two classes:

+- Option 1: `contact` and `nonvar` (solutions work through this pair).
+- Option 2: pick any pair of your choice, e.g., `gDor` and `dSct` (:fire:).
+Note that the instructions below use `contact` and `nonvar`.
+If you pick option 2, you'll need to modify the below to match the two classes you've selected.

 You can achieve this by the following steps (fill in the blank `...`):